DeltDamien/VoodooTechnicalTest/README.md

 ## Infrastructure overview

-It's a try but was interesting time spent, eager to learn more about tools I don't know
+It's a try but was interesting time spent, eager to learn more about tools I don't know.

 ![Player purchase sequence diagram](./infrastructure_overview_diagram.png)